The road to Frejus Pass in the Cottian Alps was built in the 1890’s

-Col du Fréjus (or Passo del Frejus) is an international high mountain pass at an elevation of 2.542m (8,340ft) above the sea level, located in the Cottian Alps on the border between France and Italy.
-This international pass connects Bardonecchia in Italy to Modane in France.
-It's one of the highest mountain roads of the country.
+Col du Fréjus is an international high mountain pass at an elevation of 2.546m (8,353ft) above the sea level, located on the Franco-Italian border.

-The road to the Col was built in the 1890’s at the behest of the French Général-Baron Berge.
-Throughout the ride are old military ruins of barracks, forts, fortifications, etc, with the occasional information sign or historic plaque.
+The first road traversing the pass was built in the 1890’s at the behest of the French Général-Baron Berge.
+At the summit there are abandoned border barracks which had to provide security against an enemy invasion.
+Throughout the ride there are old military ruins of barracks, forts, fortifications, etc., with the occasional information sign or historic plaque.
 There were minor skirmishes between Italian and French troops here in June 1940 (WW2).
 The area was controlled by the Italians soon after the French surrender to the Germans on June 22, 1940 — until the defeat of the Axis in 1945.
-Generally, the unpaved road is good quality.
-It’s occasionally very steep, occasionally slippery (new gravel stretches).
-The top stretch of the Italian side is only a very steep hiking trail.
+The pass was heavily used in the past but in 1980 it was bypassed by the 13 km (8.1 mi) long Fréjus Road Tunnel and most traffic was rerouted.

 On the French side, the road to the summit is totally unpaved.
 A 4x4 vehicle is required.
 The quality of the road is not bad.
 It’s occasionally slippery.
 However, the road is closed to private vehicles.
 On the Italian side, there’s only a very steep hiking trail.